-The Battle of Chickamauga, fought on September 19–20, 1863, marked the end of a Union offensive in southeastern Tennessee and northwestern Georgia called the Chickamauga Campaign.
-It was the most significant Union defeat in the Western Theater of the Civil War and had the second highest number of casualties in the war, following the Battle of Gettysburg, Pennsylvania.
+The Battle of Chickamauga fought on September 19–20, 1863, marked the end of a Union offensive in southeastern Tennessee and northwestern Georgia called the Chickamauga Campaign.
+It was the most significant Union defeat in the Western Theater of the Civil War.
+It had the second-highest number of casualties in the war, following the Battle of Gettysburg, Pennsylvania.

 Fought between the Union Army of the Cumberland under Major General William S. Rosecrans and the Confederate Army of Tennessee under General Braxton Bragg, it was named for West Chickamauga Creek, which meanders near the battle area in northwest Georgia and ultimately flows into the Tennessee River about 3.5 miles northeast of downtown Chattanooga, Tennessee.

 Colonel Robert L. Kimberly wrote about the battle shortly afterward.

 “After midnight, the Union regiment, having passed Gordon’s Mills, went into bivouac in a thicket near the road.
 The men felt that they were on a battlefield and were glad enough of the scanty rest that was to be had before daylight should call them to action again.
 Nothing could be seen of the position, but it was certain that the troops were massed rather than strung out in a line, and the road was jammed with artillery and trains.
 In the morning, the regiment with the rest was moved further along toward Rossville, Georgia, on the Chattanooga Road until it was near the Widow Glenn House, where Union Major General William Rosecrans’ headquarters had been established.

 Further down the road and to the right of it, there broke out, about the middle of the forenoon, the sound of a severe engagement.
 This was renewed repeatedly, and the report went about that a force sent to dispute the enemy’s passage of the Chickamauga needed more than one reinforcement.